NaradaDas/Vue/README.md

-# I've wroten this code while stidied course "JavaScript-framework Vue.js" by Skillbox.
+# I was writing this code during the study of course "JavaScript-framework Vue.js" by Skillbox.
 ## This is a web-market, I used Vue3 and axios here.

 ### Clone and write in terminal _npm run serve_.